 When I moved to north San Diego County from northern California in 1967 I was appalled at the condition of the drinking water.
-My wife and I were continually flushing toilets thinking family members had neglected to flush after using.
+My wife and I were continually flushing toilets thinking family members had neglected to flush after use.
 Eventually, we realized that it was just the color of the water coming out of the tap and neighbors and friends advised us that it was “normal” and harmless and nothing could be done about it.
 “San Diego gets its water from the Colorado River” they used to say, “and by the time it passes through all the treatment stations, this is what we get.”
 Needless to say, being a plumber, I quickly became a bottled water convert.
-After a while I saw what the local water did to the pipes.
+After a while, I saw what the local water did to the pipes.

 Up north we generally piped potable water with galvanized iron pipe.
 We might use copper if the cost dropped (and iron went up), but usually galvanized iron was the standard.
 Although I had been involved in the plumbing business (my father opened a plumbing shop across the street from our house in 1948) since childhood, it was in San Diego that I first heard the term, “re-pipe.”
 The corrosive water was destroying galvanized piping at an alarming rate until, in fact, it was “outlawed” by the local building departments.
 I witnessed several galvanized iron systems that were rendered completely inoperable in less than ten years.